Make Sushi at Home Recipe: Avocado Roll

 Updated: Aug 15

 Rolling: 5 minutes

-Make sure the knife is clean and wet when you cut a roll
+- Ensure the knife is clean and wet when cutting a roll.

 INGREDIENTS (for one roll):

 2 pieces Avocado, sliced into ½-inch (1cm) thickness